Green-Hat-fd/portfolio/index.md

 - All stations have different types of resources
 - Adaptive music
     - Changes if a character is out exploring or not
-    - Becomes more intense in fights
+    - Becomes more tense in fights
 - 2 languages (Italian & English)
 - 2 endings